trant44atwit/CloudLab1andMoreTT/Lab3/README.md

 ### Running the server

-After, type in the terminal "node server.js" then click on the provided web link.
+After, type in the terminal "node server.js" then click on the provided web link (http://localhost:8080/).

+To test routes, type in the routes shown above.
+Try your own parameters too!